mastercomfig/mastercomfig/docs/os/linux.md

 ## Ananicy Cpp

+!!! warning
+    Ananicy Cpp and Gamemode each modify the nice level of processes.
+Using both simultaneously could lead to potential instability issues.

 You can install `schedtool` and [Ananicy Cpp](https://gitlab.com/ananicy-cpp/ananicy-cpp), then enable `ananicy-cpp.service` to automatically apply rule-based process priority balancing, improving resources allocated to TF2.

 This, however, requires a [profile for TF2](https://github.com/Nefelim4ag/Ananicy/blob/master/ananicy.d/00-default/games/_steam.rules).
 Follow Ananicy Cpp's [profile import instructions](https://gitlab.com/ananicy-cpp/ananicy-cpp#community-rules) to use community profiles from the original Ananicy software, which can be downloaded [here](https://github.com/Nefelim4ag/Ananicy) or by installing the original Ananicy.